9th8/up-to-date-real-world-haskell/1-getting-started.md

 ```
 ::::

-The prelude is always implicitly available; we don\'t need to take any
+The prelude is always implicitly available; we don't need to take any
 actions to use the types, values, or functions it defines.
 To use
 definitions from other modules, we must load them into `ghci`, using the
 `:module` command.